Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Cooling WCMs in a same-species crystal

 where $C_{2}$ and $C_{0}$ are the average count rates for two or zero ions in the bright state, respectively, based on an independent calibration.

 Figure~\ref{fig:BeBe_coup}(b) and (c) show scans of $\delta$ and $\tau$, respectively, for optimum values of the other parameter.
-We see near-complete exchange of motional occupations between the modes for a particular value of $\delta$ in Fig.~\ref{fig:BeBe_coup}(b), while a scan of $\tau$ at this value of $\delta$ reveals multiple rounds of population exchange in Fig.~\ref{fig:BeBe_coup}(c), with a nearly complete swap occurring in 63 $\mu$s.
-The experimental data are fit to theoretical expressions (see Appendices~\ref{App:table} and~\ref{App:lineshape}), yielding $\delta_{yr,zs}= 2\pi\times0.139(1)\,\mathrm{MHz}\approx \omega_{yr}-\omega_{zs}$ and a single swap duration of $\tau_{yr,zs}= 63(1) \mu$s.
+We see near-complete exchange of motional occupations between the modes for a particular value of $\delta$ in Fig.~\ref{fig:BeBe_coup}(b), while a scan of $\tau$ at this value of $\delta$ swaps the populations multiple times in Fig.~\ref{fig:BeBe_coup}(c), with the first complete swap at 63 $\mu$s.
+The experimental data are fit to theoretical expressions (solid lines, see Appendices~\ref{App:table} and~\ref{App:lineshape}), yielding $\delta_{yr,zs}= 2\pi\times0.139(1)\,\mathrm{MHz}\approx \omega_{yr}-\omega_{zs}$ and a single swap duration of $\tau_{yr,zs}= 63(1) \mu$s.

-The coupling between the $zs$ and the $xr$ mode is calibrated in a similar manner.
+The coupling between the $zs$ and the $xr$ mode is calibrated in a similar manner (Fig.~\ref{fig:BeBe_coup}(e) and (f)).
 However, coupling of two modes with a frequency difference above 1~MHz is hampered in our experimental apparatus due to the low-pass filters on the control electrode inputs.
 To obtain stronger coupling between these modes, we bring their frequencies closer together for the exchange, adiabatically ramping down the trap rf amplitude over 100~$\mu$s before the coupling pulse and then ramping up again over 100~$\mu$s after the coupling pulse.
 At the lower trap rf amplitude, the $xr$ mode frequency becomes $2\pi\times 6.150(1)$~MHz and the $zs$ frequency is slightly shifted to $2\pi\times 6.294(1)$~MHz, bringing the mode frequency difference into the desired range.
 The $yr$ mode frequency is approximately $2\pi\times4.83$~MHz.
-The characterization of this coupling is shown in Fig.~\ref{fig:BeBe_coup}(e) and (f), and we extract values of modulation frequency $\delta_{xr,zs}=2\pi\times0.139(1)$~MHz and swap duration $\tau_{xr,zs}=106(1)~\mu$s.
-We observe no appreciable motional excitation due to the ramping of the trap rf amplitude.
+We extract values of modulation frequency $\delta_{xr,zs}=2\pi\times0.139(1)$~MHz and swap duration $\tau_{xr,zs}=106(1)~\mu$s and observe no appreciable motional excitation due to the ramping of the trap rf amplitude.

 After initial Doppler cooling, we implement the pulsed cooling scheme using $N$ repetitions of the sequence shown in Fig.~\ref{fig:BeBe_cool}(a).
 The sequence begins with a 270~$\mu$s CSBC pulse on the $zs$ mode and the center of mass modes.
 To cool the $xr$ mode, we lower the trap rf amplitude as previously described, swap the $zs$ and $xr$ mode populations, and return the trap rf amplitude to the initial value.
 We then apply another CSBC pulse of 270~$\mu$s to recool the $zs$ mode, swap the $zs$ and $yr$ populations, then perform a final CSBC pulse of the $zs$ mode.
 Each sequence has a total duration of $\approx1.34$~ms. After cooling, we use RSB and blue-sideband (BSB) analysis pulses to determine the average motional occupation $\bar{n}$ in a given mode, assuming a thermal state of motion~\cite{Turchette2000}; we select one of the three modes involved to probe in each experimental trial.
 Fig.~\ref{fig:BeBe_cool}(b) shows $\bar{n}$ for all three modes versus the number of cooling cycles $N$ (bottom axis) or total cooling duration (top axis).